 While embracing all 6 things won’t guarantee your church will grow, every church I know that has successfully pushed past the 200, 400, and 800 barriers have navigated these changes (and dealt with the 8 problems in my other post).

 Too many leaders try to hold onto all the decision making power in an organization, whether that’s a board (see point 3) or usually, the pastor.

-We tell our staff if you’re the leader, you’re the decision maker.
+We tell our staff that if you’re the leader, you’re the decision-maker.
 Here’s how we put it: You are free to consult with whoever you wish (your staff leader, volunteers, core team), but you don’t need permission from anyone.
 You’re the leader.
 Lead.

 requires spending that moves your total budget number higher than budgeted